 The Economic Risk

-Governor Herbert created the Executive Water Finance Board to study the cost of the LPP.
-They have determined the LPP is a $1 billion state subsidy with annual payments by the state of $80-120 million that will take funds away from other state needs.
-Click Here: https://www.utah.gov/pmn/files/444007.pdf.
+Governor Herbert created the Executive Water Finance Board to study how to pay for the Lake Powell Pipeline.
+They have determined the Lake Powell Pipeline is a $1 billion state subsidy with annual payments by the state of $80-120 million that will take funds away from other state needs.
+Click Here:

 How Might Washington County Pay?

 To pay for the project, Washington County residents will see a quadrupling in water rates, a doubling in impact fees, and a 50% increase in property taxes going to Washington County Water Conservancy District (WCWCD).
 All alternatives for repayment by Washington County hinge on population growth.
 What happens if we don’t grow as the proponents claim.
 You guessed it; costs to residents will have to go up.